-Since the discovery that the drug sildenafil (Viagra) - originally a heart drug - had an effect on men's penile erections, most people have become aware of erectile dysfunction as a medical condition.
+Since the discovery that the drug sildenafil, or Viagra, affected penile erections, most people have become aware that ED is a treatable medical condition.

-Men who have a problem with their sexual performance may be reluctant to talk to their doctor, seeing it as an embarrassing issue.
-However, modern medicine has revealed numerous medical and psychological explanations for erectile dysfunction, including the possibility of serious underlying conditions that it is important to address.
+Men who have a problem with their sexual performance may be reluctant to talk with their doctor, seeing it can be an embarrassing issue.

-- Erectile dysfunction is defined as persistent difficulty achieving and maintaining an erection sufficient to have sex.
+- Erectile dysfunction (ED) is defined as persistent difficulty achieving and maintaining an erection sufficient to have sex.

 - Causes are usually medical but can also be psychological.

 - Organic causes are usually the result of an underlying medical condition affecting the blood vessels or nerves supplying the penis.

 - Numerous prescription drugs, recreational drugs, alcohol, and smoking, can all cause ED.

 Normal erectile function can be affected by problems with any of the following systems: